ChrisMayfield/cspogil/CS1/README.md

 * [Linked Structures](Act18)

 The [Honor](Honor) folder includes case studies of cheating on CS assignments.
-The [Other](Other) folder is a collection of old/unused portions of activities.
+The [Meta](Meta) folder includes meta activities for team building and buy-in.